sherpa/sherpa/docs/mcmc/index.rst

 MCMC selects random samples from the posterior probability distribution for the assumed model starting from the best fit (maximum likelihood) given by the standard optimization methods in Sherpa (i.e. result of the `~sherpa.astro.ui.fit`).
-The MCMC is run using `~sherpa.sim.get_draws` for a specific dataset, the selected sampler, the priors, and the specified number of iterations.
+The MCMC is run using `~sherpa.astro.ui.get_draws` for a specific dataset, the selected sampler, the priors, and the specified number of iterations.
 It returns an array of statistic values, an array of acceptance Booleans, and an array of sampled parameter values (i.e. draws) from the posterior distribution.

-The multivariate t-distribution is the default proposal distribution in `~sherpa.sim.get_draws`.
+The multivariate t-distribution is the default proposal distribution in `~sherpa.astro.ui.get_draws`.
 This distribution is defined by the multivariate normal (for the model parameter values and the covariance matrix), and chi2 distribution for a given degrees of freedom.
 The algorithm provides a choice of MCMC samplers with different jumping rules for acceptance of the proposed parameters: Metropolis (symmetric) and Metropolis-Hastings (asymmetric).

-Note that the multivariate normal distribution which requires the parameter values and the corresponding covariance matrix. `~sherpa.astropy.ui.covar` should be run beforehand.
+Note that the multivariate normal distribution which requires the parameter values and the corresponding covariance matrix. `~sherpa.astro.ui.covar` should be run beforehand.

 Additional scale parameter allows to adjust the scale size of the multivariate normal in the definition of the t-distribution.
 This could improve the efficiency of the sampler and can be used to obtain